aiacovella/windows-surface-ubuntu-kiosk/README.md

 	Once the script reaches the end, it will reboot your tablet.
 After the tablet reboots, there is a short period of time before the browser comes up.

+## Digging Deeper

+### The Ansible Script
+The file named **playbook\_ubuntu\_fire** in this repository contains the Ansible instruction set.
+Each task has an associated comment that describes the operation it is pereforming.
+You can enhance this script to perform additional configuration.
+Start by looking into the [Ansible built in modules](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/index.html) for basic tasks.
+Additional modules are available for performing specific tasks such such as tasksk that are AWS or Azure specifc.
+See this [index](https://docs.ansible.com/ansible/latest/collections/index.html) for additional modules.

+### Disabling Firefox Hot Keys
+The file named **firefox.config** in this repository contains the Javascript for removing key modifiers and associated commands.
+Refer to this [file](https://searchfox.org/mozilla-central/source/browser/base/content/browser-sets.inc) for additional information on those keys.

+### Firefox Policies
+The file named **policy.json** in this repository contain configurations of policies to disable functionality.
+It also contains a preferences section for configuring preferences which is basically anything you can configure by going to the browser and entering the *about:config* in the URL.
+There is an additional file named **config-prefs.js** that contain additional preferences.
+Some configurations such as *browser.gesture.pinch.in* and *browser.gesture.pinch.out* seem to only work when set from here.
+You'll have to experiment with them.

+### Firefox Service
+The file named **policy.json** in this repository contains the definition  of the firefox service.
+In this file you'll find a line containing *ExecStart*.
+This is the command that is run to start up Firefox and where it provides the URL for Firefox to open up with.